kerem-z/ceng501-project/readme.md

 # On the Faithfulness of Vision Transformer Explanations

 ## 1. Introduction

+### Vision Transformers
-Vision Transformers (ViTs), introduced by Dosovitskiy et al. (2021) in *"An Image is Worth 16x16 Words"*, have revolutionized computer vision tasks by leveraging self-attention mechanisms originally developed for natural language processing.
-Despite their success, their inherently opaque nature necessitates post-hoc interpretability techniques to provide human-understandable explanations for their predictions.
+Vision Transformers (ViTs) were introduced by Dosovitskiy et al. in 2021 in the paper *"An Image is Worth 16x16 Words"*.
+They are different from Convolutional Neural Networks (CNNs) because they use self-attention mechanisms, which were first developed for natural language processing.
+ViTs break an image into small parts (patches) and process these parts as sequences, similar to how text is processed in language models.

+ViTs are powerful and achieve excellent results in tasks like image classification, object detection, and segmentation.
+However, they are like "black boxes" because it is hard to explain why they make specific decisions.
+This is a problem for applications like healthcare or self-driving cars, where people need to trust the model's decisions.

-### Why Interpretability Matters
+### Why Explanation is Important
-Post-hoc explanations, such as salience maps, assign scores to input features (e.g., pixels) based on their relevance to a model's decision.
-However, the "faithfulness" of these explanations—how accurately the salience scores represent the true causal effect of input features—remains underexplored.
-Faithfulness is critical for trustworthiness, especially in high-stakes applications such as healthcare and autonomous systems.
+Post-hoc explanation techniques are used to understand how ViTs make decisions.
+One common method is **salience maps**, which assign importance scores to pixels to show which parts of an image influence the model's prediction.

+But there is a problem: these salience maps are often not **faithful**.
+This means they do not accurately show the true importance of each pixel.
+Faithfulness is very important because:
+- **Trust**: If the explanations are wrong, people cannot trust the model.
+- **Debugging**: Faithful explanations help fix issues in the model.
+- **Accountability**: Faithful explanations are needed in areas like healthcare or law to justify decisions.

-### Goal of the Paper
+### The Paper’s Goal
-The paper *"On the Faithfulness of Vision Transformer Explanations"* addresses this gap by proposing a novel metric, **Salience-guided Faithfulness Coefficient (SaCo)**, to evaluate the faithfulness of explanation methods.
-The metric quantitatively measures the alignment between salience scores and their actual impact on model predictions.
+This paper, *"On the Faithfulness of Vision Transformer Explanations"*, focuses on the problem of faithfulness in salience maps.
+It introduces a new metric called **Salience-guided Faithfulness Coefficient (SaCo)**, which measures how well salience maps align with the actual behavior of the model.

 ### Research Questions
+The paper explores:
-1. Are current metrics for evaluating explanation methods sufficient to measure faithfulness in Vision Transformers?
+1. Are current metrics for evaluating salience maps good enough to measure faithfulness in ViTs?
-2. How can faithfulness be defined and rigorously evaluated for salience maps?
+2. How can we define and measure faithfulness in a clear and reliable way?
-3. What design improvements enhance the faithfulness of existing explanation methods?

-### Structure of This Work
+3. What changes can make current explanation methods more faithful?

+### Project Goal
-This project aims to reproduce the paper’s results, analyze its methods, and provide insights for improving faithfulness metrics in the context of ViTs.
-We focus on re-implementing SaCo, comparing it with existing metrics, and experimenting with various explanation methods to validate its claims.
+In this project, we will analyze the methods and results in the paper.
+We will focus on understanding the SaCo metric, comparing it with existing metrics, and exploring how well it works in practice.

 ---

-### 1.1.
-Paper Summary
+## 1.1 Paper Summary

-The main contributions of the paper are:
+### Main Contributions of the Paper
-1. **Faithfulness Definition and Metric**: SaCo evaluates salience maps by comparing the influence of pixel subsets with different salience scores on model predictions.
-Unlike existing metrics such as AOPC or AUC, SaCo assesses individual pixel subsets rather than cumulative perturbations.
-2. **Empirical Findings**: Using ViT-B, ViT-L, and DeiT-B models across CIFAR-10, CIFAR-100, and ImageNet datasets, SaCo demonstrates:
+1. **A New Metric (SaCo)**:
+   - SaCo measures how well salience scores represent the true influence of pixels.
+   - It avoids common problems with older metrics like AUC and AOPC by comparing individual pixel groups instead of cumulative effects.

+2. **Experimental Findings**:
+   - The paper tests SaCo on popular ViT models (ViT-B, ViT-L, and DeiT-B) and datasets (CIFAR-10, CIFAR-100, and ImageNet).
+   - Results show that:
-   - Current metrics fail to differentiate between meaningful explanations and random attributions.
+     - Current metrics often fail to differentiate between good explanations and random noise.
+     - Explanation methods that combine attention information with gradients and multi-layer analysis perform better.

+3. **Theoretical Basis**:
+   - SaCo is based on comparing pixel subsets using statistical techniques like the Kendall τ correlation.
+   - It ensures results are reliable regardless of how salience scores are scaled or ordered.

+### Key Observations
+- Many current explanation methods do not meet the faithfulness standard.
+- Random explanations often score as well as real explanation methods under older metrics, which is a problem.
-   - Attention-based methods with gradient and layer aggregation achieve higher faithfulness scores.
+- Attention-based explanation methods can be improved by combining gradient information and analyzing multiple layers.
-3. **Theoretical Contributions**: SaCo leverages statistical comparisons of salience subsets inspired by the Kendall τ statistic, ensuring scale invariance and robustness against perturbation order.

 ---
 ### 1.2.
 Related Work

 #### Post-hoc Explanation Methods